mathesar-foundation/mathesar-wiki/docs/design/specs/table-import.md

 On the processing screen there is a progress bar which indicates where the upload and import process is.
 There will also be small messages below the progress bar to keep user informed about the process/status.

 The user can also cancel the import by clicking on the cancel button.
-But the user will have to confirm the cancellation by the modal in [Abandon scenario](#abandoning-the-file-processing-step)
+But the user will have to confirm the cancellation by the modal in the appropriate "Abandon scenario" below.

 ### Errors
 ![](/assets/design/specs/table-import/asGm1LMUCEvjCd1jBdcDEA.png)